 Spousal support orders typically provide that support will continue until a date certain, death of either party or remarriage of the supported spouse.
 When the supported spouse remarries, there is a presumption that the party has a reduced need for spousal support.

 If working together, most couples are able to create their own agreement that gives both of them an advantage for tax scenarios.
 Spousal support payments are usually taxable to the recipient and tax-deductible for the paying spouse.

-The Law Office of Ann A. Thomson specializes in family law and assists clients with their divorce, annulments, child custody, and more in Orange County.
+The Law Office of Ann A. Thomson (Seal Beach family law attorney) specializes in family law and assists clients with their divorce, annulments, child custody, and more in Orange County.
 Ann also serves clients throughout Southern California.
 Call her today at 562-431-4333 or contact her online to schedule a free initial consultation.